alfiya-ansari-175/Data-Science-Portfolio/Tableau-HR Analytics on IBM Data/README.md

-# HR Analytics Dashboard – Project README
+# IBM HR Analytics Dashboard – Project README

 ## 📊 Overview

-This repository contains a **Tableau-based HR Analytics Dashboard** built using the well-known **IBM HR Employee Attrition Dataset**.
+This repository contains a **Tableau-based IBM HR Analytics Dashboard** built using the well-known **IBM HR Employee Attrition Dataset**.
 The dashboard provides deep insights into employee demographics, experience, compensation, workforce distribution, and organizational structure.
 It is designed to support HR teams and decision-makers with clear, visual, and actionable analytics.

 ---